Chasing The Dragon

 That's what I meant at the outset when I said financial assets have become disconnected from reality.

-And although stocks (NYSEARCA:SPY) have become the poster child for an asset class that seemingly only goes up, high yield credit (NYSEARCA:HYG) has been just as bulletproof over the past year.
+And, although stocks (NYSEARCA:SPY) have become the poster child for an asset class that seemingly only goes up, high yield credit (NYSEARCA:HYG) has been just as bulletproof over the past year.

-Well on Thursday, BofAML used HY to make the point I made above about assets becoming disconnected from the post-crisis economic reality.
+Well, on Thursday, BofAML used HY to make the point I made above about assets becoming disconnected from the post-crisis economic reality.
 Here are some excerpts (and do note the bit about S&P earnings not growing, because the other day, a commenter tried to cite "earnings growth" as the reason for high stock prices):

 We think investors need to consider the possibility that under the noise of Washington and optimism for growth, the possibility exists that US high yield has approached its peak for this cycle.